 My team and I have tested these solutions across industries, budgets, and business models—sometimes learning the hard way so you don’t have to.

-The right tools can help you understand your target audience better, analyze website traffic, optimize email marketing campaigns, and ultimately drive more qualified leads.
-In other words, it’s a must.
+The right tools can help you understand your target audience better, analyze website traffic, optimize email marketing campaigns, and ultimately drive more quality leads.
+In other words, lead generation?
+Important.

 But before we continue to lead generation softwares worthy of your investment, let’s define what exactly they are.